-Many commented that, while salaries can’t compete with areas such as investment banking, the interesting work and potential for a reasonable work/life balance more than made up for this.
-Typical comments included:
+When asked about their salaries, several graduates commented that while what they earn can’t compete with areas such as investment banking, the interesting work and potential for a reasonable work/life balance more than made up for this.
+Their comments include:

 - Go for it: for work/life balance and the interest factor nothing else compares!